 I always provide clients with a realistic schedule for surveys, and never make promises which I do not expect to be able to keep.

-In my specialist field I am one of the most experienced surveyors in the UK.
+In my specialist field I am one of the more experienced surveyors in the UK.
 Formerly, my workload was focused on high-end projects - surveying power stations, airfields, strategic pipelines, high security MOD infrastructure etc. along with more run-of-the-mill surveys.

 With RK Geomatics I am keen to take on smaller surveys on more conventional projects.
 I take the same care and pride with a topographic survey of a small residential development, or locating a pipe or cable crossing a farmer's field, that I would if surveying a nuclear silo of national importance.
 If the survey is important to you, it is important to me!